Anerood Jugnauth: Second term: 2008–2014

-General elections (2014)
+Final premiership: 2014–2017

 In April 2014, Paul Berenger announced the dissolution of the coalition due to major disagreement within both parties.
 Later Berenger announced a coalition between the Labour Party and the Mauritian Militant Movement.
 Jugnauth then led a coalition composed of the Militant Socialist Movement, PMSD and the ML which is a break-away group of individuals who resigned from the MMM due to the coalition with the Labour Party.
 Jugnauth's alliance known as "L'Alliance LEPEP" won the 2014 general elections.
 When Ramgoolam dissolved parliament in end of November 2014, Jugnauth and the MSM conducted an alliance with the PMSD and Mouvement Liberateur (a dissident MMM party led by its former Deputy Leader, Ivan Collendaveloo).
 His alliance won 47 out of the 60 seats contested.
 Jugnauth became prime minister for the sixth time and made history as he led an alliance that won against a Labour Party-MMM alliance, which are considered as the two biggest parties (through their significant electorates) in the country.
 The MSM which lost much of its rural electorate was since Jugnauth's retirement considered the third national party.
 It nevertheless got its core electorate (from the 1980s) back following its appeal to vote for Jugnauth for a last time as he announced it would be the last election he would contest due to his advanced age.

-On 12 September 2016, Jugnauth announced that he would be resigning as Prime Minister very soon due to his advanced age.
-On 23 January 2017 he resigned and made his son the prime minister.
+On 12 September 2016, Jugnauth announced that he would be resigning as prime minister very soon due to his advanced age.
+On 23 January 2017 he resigned and made the leader of the largest party of the coalition the prime minister.

+Minister Mentor: 2017–2019

+After resigning as Prime Minister in January 2017, Jugnauth was appointed to the newly created position of Minister Mentor, allowing him to remain actively involved in government affairs, including oversight of road traffic regulation, the police force, and Rodrigues Island matters.

+In this role, he played a pivotal leadership role in Mauritius's diplomatic campaign to assert sovereignty regarding the separation of the Chagos Archipelago from Mauritius.
+Building on decades of advocacy, he guided Mauritius to secure a landmark United Nations General Assembly resolution in 2017, which requested an advisory opinion from the International Court of Justice (ICJ) on the legality of the United Kingdom’s continued control of the islands.

+In February 2019, the ICJ issued an historic advisory opinion declaring that the United Kingdom's administration of the Chagos Archipelago was unlawful and that sovereignty should be returned to Mauritius.
+The court held that the detachment of the archipelago from Mauritius at the time of independence violated international law.
+This opinion marked a major diplomatic victory, greatly strengthening Mauritius's international standing.